An Athlete’s Mental Health is Also Important

 When it comes to youth and sports, intensity seems to be growing at an alarming rate.
 Rampant peer pressure, coach and parental pressure and self-imposed pressure, coupled with hectic schedules and little down time for rest and reflection, can create an environment of high stress.
 As such, the mental health needs of young athletes have become a real concern.

 Dr. Deepak Prabhakar serves as medical director of outpatient services at Sheppard Pratt Health Systems and specializes in sport psychiatry; he is certified by both the National Football League and Major League Baseball.
 His goal is to address athletes’ mental health needs so that players are better served as well as the team as a whole.
-Baltimore’s Child asked Prabhakar about youth sports and mental health concerns.
+Frederick’s Child asked Prabhakar about youth sports and mental health concerns.

 Are today’s athletes under more pressure or are we just more attuned to it now and better prepared to recognize it?
 Are teams today becoming more likely to address mental health issues?